pull-vert/aio/README.md

 # AIO
-AIO is a reactive event-driven client/server IO library, supporting TCP, UDP, HTTP/2 and in the future QUIC and HTTP/3 protocols.
+AIO is a reactive event-driven client/server IO library written in Java, supporting File, TCP, UDP, HTTP/2 and in the future QUIC and HTTP/3 protocols.

 ## Getting it
 AIO require **JDK 9** or later, as it relies on j.u.c.Flow API and TLSv1.2.
 It is modularized with Jigsaw.